RealDoigt/Dew-Programming-Language-Specification/spec.md

 od
 ```
 ### Callable Templates
 A callable template is a way to bind a value to an arbitrary and reduced range of values which are not necessarily consecutive.
-For example, one might could define a callable template that describes a type which can only be odd; `?:odd_int(int i) such i % 2 = 0`.
+For example, one might define a callable template that describes a type which can only be odd; `?:odd_int(int i) such i % 2 = 0`.
 Or perhaps always lower-case character: `?:lower_char(char c) such c >= 'a' and c <= 'z'`.
 The syntax is always ?: followed by identifier then a single parameter followed by an as/such block in which one or more boolean conditions are defined, separated by newlines or a logical operator.
 New lines in this block default to `and` but can become any operator by starting the next line with the intended operator.

 ```dew
 # example from earlier but on multiple lines